If you’re anything like me, you grew up watching cop & cowboy movies…

 Now we’re going to get into just what makes these revolvers so great.

-Let’s start off as to why is a little more reliable than semi-automatic pistol.
+Let’s start off as to why it is a little more reliable than a semi-automatic pistol.

-The main reason a revolver is more reliable than an automatic pistol is there are less moving parts to fail.
-You don’t have:
+The main reason a revolver is more reliable than an automatic pistol is feeding and magazines.

 The Downsides of a Revolver for Concealed Carry